 Getting Started Lists of Recommendations Search Patient Resources

-The materials listed below were developed by Consumer Reports in partnership with medical specialty societies.
+The materials listed below were developed in partnership with medical specialty societies.

 —Tiene dolor fuerte y sensibilidad en el área alrededor de la nariz y los ojos.

 —Tiene señales de una infección en la piel, como una erupción que se siente caliente, enrojecida y que se extiende con rapidez.

 —Tiene una fiebre de más de 102º F.

 A variety of imaging tests may be used to examine the heart.
 Echocardiography uses sound waves to take pictures of the heart.
 Nuclear cardiology tests use a small amount of radioactive material to show the blood flow to the heart.
 And a cardiac CT scan uses x-rays to look at the blood vessels and structure of the heart.

 Compared to other cancers, ovarian cancer is one of the more deadly.
 If a woman has symptoms that might be related to ovarian cancer, health care providers often order an ultrasound of the pelvic area and a blood test (“CA-125”).
 But these tests aren’t good for screening of low-risk women.
 Here’s why:

 The test results are not always effective.